 Justin Shattuck thought the same, and created the Comment Relish plugin which sends an email after someone has made his first comment, unfortunately, this plugin is no longer maintained.
 Another option, which is maintained and is also a bit less obtrusive / spammy, is to install our comment redirect plugin.
 This plugin allows you to redirect people who have made their first comment to a specific “thank you” page.

 6.3 Keeping people in the conversation

 Now that people have joined the conversation on your blog, you should make sure they stay in the conversation.
 That’s why you should install the subscribe to comments plugin, that allows people to subscribe to a comment thread just like they would in a forum, and sends them an e-mail on each new comment.
 This way, you can keep the conversation going, and maybe your readers will be giving you new angles for new posts.

 If you’ve followed all of the above WordPress SEO advice, you’ve got a big chance of becoming successfull, both as a blogger and in the search engines.
 Now the last step sounds easy, but isn’t.
 Go out there, and talk to people online.

 7.1 Follow your commenters

 There’s been a movement on the web for a while now that’s called the “You comment – I follow“.
 They want you to remove the nofollow tag off of your comments to “reward” your visitors.
-Now I do agree, but… That get’s you a whole lot of spam once your WordPress blog turns into a well ranked blog… What I do advocate though, is that you actually follow your visitors!
+Now we do agree, but… That get’s you a whole lot of spam once your WordPress blog turns into a well ranked blog… What we do advocate though, is that you actually follow your visitors!
 Go to their websites, and leave a comment on one of their articles, a good, insightful comment, so they respect you even more.